Ron Shulamit Conservatory: Mission and projects

 The conservatory's mission is to make music and all its benefits, available to everyone, regardless of religious/ethnic background, age, gender, socio-economic status, physical, mental or emotional disabilities.
-Free open houses are held on a regular basis in addition to performances in nursing homes, community centers, fundraisers for charitable organizations and explained concerts in schools, as part of the goal of enriching the cultural life of Jerusalem residents.
+Free open houses are held on a regular basis in addition to performances in nursing homes, community centers, fundraisers for charitable organizations and explained concerts in schools.

-Ron Shulamit offers music classes of the highest caliber, by renowned musicians, for a wide variety of instruments, maintains several ensembles (wind, string and Baroque), and three orchestras.
-They offer early childhood music education, and a BA program in music education for girls (the only program of its kind in the world), providing them with a higher education, and a career.
-Over 400 students train at the conservatory each year, some going on to win awards for achievement in their field in national competitions.

 The conservatory's "Jewish Music Renaissance Project" researches, collects, records and performs traditional music pieces from Jewish communities around the globe.

 The conservatory provides music therapy to children with disabilities and emotional problems.
 It employs many immigrant musicians, thereby aiding in their absorption process.